GokuMohandas/casual-digressions/notes/joint.md

 ### Unique Points:

 - I was interested to know how layering the tasks would benefit all the different tasks.
 From the results, it seems that this layered architecture was more important than any model parameters, as it create opportunity for shortcut and vertical connections.
 All of which allowed for information flow (along both directions) throughout the network for the different tasks.
-All of the tasks were helping all of the other tasks by altering the representation in such a manner that benefitted everyone's objective and avoided forgetting/interference.
+All of the tasks were helping all of the other tasks by altering the representation in such a manner that benefited everyone's objective and avoided forgetting/interference.

 - But, even with all of the preventive measures, are there some types of tasks that can be detrimental and lead to interference.
-All of the tasks in this paper were quite closely related, so at what disparity does the joint model fall apart.
+All of the tasks in this paper were quite closely related, so at what disparity does the joint model fall apart?

 - Also the POS and chunking tasks' representations were used throughout the model.
 This is because these tasks were able to learn the low level features that will be beneficial for any of the higher level tasks.
-This leads me to thing about the ordering of the tasks.
+This leads me to think about the ordering of the tasks.
 Is there an optimal structure?
 If there are two tasks that are quite different, will it be beneficial to process them in parallel and keep the respective representations separated?